rails/rails/guides/source/action_mailer_basics.md

 ### Generate the Mailer

-You can user the "mailer" generator to create the Mailer related classes:
+You can use the "mailer" generator to create the Mailer related classes:

 ```bash
 $ bin/rails generate mailer User